-11. Data are collected by PMS and after deadline sent in consolidated form to O2.
+11. Data is collected by PMS and after the deadline it is sent in consolidated form to O2.
 O2 reviews the data where he can see current stock amounts at each RUVZ warehouse.

 12. O2 creates order to distribute missing drugs to RUVZ.
 This will be a request for resources to be ordered/delivered.
-Request is send through PMS to Officer at SHR Warehouse.
+The request is sent through PMS to Officer at SHR Warehouse.
 O2 is able to specify that each region should be equipped with 100 vaccines per 1000 people.
-Based on information about population of regions vaccine numbers are computed order is created.
+Based on information about population of regions the vaccine numbers are computed and order is created.

-13. PMS requests AR to send OrderAgents to the officer.
-At SHR Warehouse.
+13. PMS requests AR to send OrderAgents to the officer at SHR warehouse.